blocksmither/ttest/README.md

     $ python mempool.py

-To predict price changes we have to run separetly the watcher and the mempool with the same variables (Currently only available for UniswapV2 and Sushiswap)
+To predict price changes we have to run separetly the watcher and the mempool with the same variables

     $ python watcher.py -s UniswapV2
     $ python mempool.py -s UniswapV2